 5. The Who

 The Who were known for their energetic performances, innovative rock operas like "Tommy," and pioneering the use of feedback in rock music.
-Pete Townshend's windmill guitar playing and Roger Daltrey's powerful vocals made them one of the most dynamic bands of their era.
+Pete Townshend's windmill guitar playing and Roger Daltrey's powerful vocals made them one of the most dynamic rock bands of the 70s.
 Their contributions to rock music, including the development of the rock opera and themes of rebellion and personal identity, have had a lasting impact on the genre.
 The Who's legacy as one of rock's most ambitious and influential bands is secured by their musical innovations and unforgettable live performances.

 Hit Album: "Who's Next" (1971)